PhasicFlow/phasicFlow/tutorials/sphereGranFlow/RotatingDrumWithBaffles/ReadMe.md

 ## Performing Simulation
 To run simulations, type the following commands in the terminal one at a time.

-Enter `$ particlesPhasicFlow` command to create the initial fields for particles.
+Enter `particlesPhasicFlow` command to create the initial fields for particles.
-Enter `$ geometryPhasicFlow` command to create the Geometry.
+Enter `geometryPhasicFlow` command to create the Geometry.
-At last, enter `$ sphereGranFlow` command to start the simulation.
+At last, enter `sphereGranFlow` command to start the simulation.
-After finishing the simulation, you can use  `$ pFlowtoVTK` to convert the results into vtk format stored in ./VTK folder.
+After finishing the simulation, you can use  `pFlowtoVTK` to convert the results into vtk format stored in ./VTK folder.